clj-kondo/clj-kondo/doc/ai/adr/0001-var-usage-record.md

 | master | 4397ms | 4828MB |
 | this change | 4026-4420ms | 4170MB |

--13.5% allocation (per-thread allocated bytes, deterministic to ±0.1MB).
+-13.5% allocation (per-thread allocated bytes, deterministic to +/-0.1MB).
-Wall clock is noisy on this machine; the branch won the interleaved pairings by roughly 5-10%.
+Wall clock is noisy on this machine.
+The branch won the interleaved pairings by roughly 5-10%.
 Findings on metabase byte-identical (12177, benchmarks/dump-findings.clj diff).

 ## Caveats

 - Record `=` differs from map `=` (type-sensitive).
-No consumer compares usages for equality; keyword access, destructuring and assoc of declared fields all behave as before.
+No consumer compares usages for equality.
+Keyword access, destructuring and assoc of declared fields all behave as before.
-- `dissoc` of a declared field would degrade the record to a plain map;
-  nothing does that today.
+- `dissoc` of a declared field would degrade the record to a plain map. nothing does that today.
-- If `:used-vars` ever gets cached, transit has no write handler for the record and will throw — a loud failure, but the cache write path would need a handler or a plain-map conversion at that point.
+- If `:used-vars` ever gets cached, transit has no write handler for the record and will throw.
+The cache write path would need a handler or a plain-map conversion at that point.